TUDelftNAS/Delftvisor/design/design.md

 ## Switch features isolation
 Each slice wants to be able to use multiple flow tables, group tables, meter tables and queue's.

+This is achieved by allocating for each switch an amount of the available resources and rewriting the id's used by that switch.
+The first flow table is than used to forward packets to the flow tables it is meant to go into.

+For example if slice 3 used the flow tables 10 to 20 and a packet arrives for that slice is that packet sent to table 20.
+When slice 3 tries to set a flow rule in table 1 it is actually entered in table 10.
+If any of the flow rules set by table 3 have an goto-table instruction the table number is rewritten, so table 1 becomes 11 and so forth.

+Something similar is done with the group tables and meter tables, the group and meter tables don't have any logical ordering so according to the Openflow protocol a controller may try to use every group table in the 32 bit group id space.
+The Hypervisor has to therefor save a map from the virtual id's the slice uses and the real id's in the switch.
+When a slice has exhausted the amount of group tables reserved for it sent an error message.
+The same is used for the meter tables.

+## Bandwidth isolation
+Each slice should get a guaranteed slice of the bandwidth.

+This is achieved by metering a packet before it is forwarded to a slice's flow tables.
+This hard limits the amount of packets that each slice can insert.
+The maximum rate a slice can use is pre-configured and used throughout the entire network.

+More fine-grained bandwidth isolation remains future work.
+A problem with the current approach is that even if the network has the capability to allow a slice to use more traffic is it not utilized.
+During configuration an error might be made reserving more traffic over a link than is actually possible.
+This is currently not detected and would allow slices to influence each others traffic.

-## Addres space isolation
+## Address space isolation
 Each slice needs to be able to use the full ethernet/ip address space without clashing with another slice.

-This is achieved by rewriting the packets ethernet address to an internal representation.
-This representation should contain the following information:

- - The slice identifier
- - Real ethernet address identifier
- - Current target (either flowtable to enter or port to exit)

-TODO Use VLAN tags instead?
-Pop them before forwarding to the table and re-add them after the table.
+This is achieved by using VLAN tags.
+Pop VLAN tags before forwarding to the table and re-add them after the table.
 All routing can be done based on the tag.
-Use VLAN tags because it is both supported by openflow 1.0 and openflow 1.3.
+Use VLAN tags because it is both supported by Openflow 1.0 and Openflow 1.3.

+Openflow allows matching against the 12 VLAN id bits and 3 VLAN priority bits, so 15 bits per tag.
+Openflow 1.0 regretfully only supports matching and adding/removing of 1 VLAN tag.

-Vlan tag 16 bits:
+VLAN tag 15 bits:
- - 3 bit Slice id (8 values)
+ - 4 bit Slice id (16 values)
  - 1 bit goal (0=flowtable,1=exit)
+ - 5 bit Switch target (32 values)
+ - 5 bit Port target (32 values)

+To successfully rewrite the actions the following needs to be achieved:

+If the network only consists of Openflow 1.3 switches an alternative scheme might be used that uses 2 VLAN tags, the first routing the packets to the switch and the second telling the switch what to do with the packet once it gets there.
+This allows more slices and each slice to have more switches and ports.
+For example the following layout might be chosen:

+First VLAN tag 15 bits:
+ - 5 bit Slice id (32 values)
+ - 1 bit what-vlan-tag (always 0, indicating this is the first VLAN tag)
- - 4 bit Switch target
+ - 9 bit Switch target (512 values)

+Second VLAN tag 15 bits:
+ - 5 bit Slice id (32 values)
+ - 1 bit what-vlan-tag (always 1, indicating this is the second VLAN tag)
+ - 1 bit goal (0=flowtable,1=exit)
- - 8 bit Port
+ - 8 bit Port target (256 values)

-## Bandwidth isolation
-Each slice should get a guaranteed slice of the bandwidth.

-This is achieved by metering a packet before it is forwarded to a slices flowtables.
-This hard limits the amount of packets that each slice can insert.
+Currently there is no plan to implement this, it is meant as an example to circumvent the limitations imposed by the chosen concept.
+But if you drop support for Openflow 1.0 you might as well use MPLS tags to get more available bits.

 ## Topology abstraction
 Each virtual switch doesn't need to correspond 1:1 to a physical switch.
+A tenant might want to abstract away some complexity or the network operator might want to hide some implementation details.

+With topology abstraction is there a difference between virtual and physical switches.
+Each virtual switch consists of a combination of physical ports that might not be on the same physical switch.

+This introduces some limitations:
+ - The group table type fast-failover cannot be used since the ports that the group might refer to don't necessarily are on the same physical switch.

+If a physical port is in more than one virtual switches a host cannot be attached to that port, only a link to another switch that is connected to the Hypervisor.

 ## Openflow 1.0/1.3 hybrid networks
-Allow openflow 1.0 switches ports to be used but always forward to an openflow 1.3 switch for processing.
+Every virtual switch in the settings has an option to expose Openflow 1.0 or 1.3 to the controller.
+If the versions overlap between the physical switch and virtual switch use the isolation mechanisms described above.
+If Openflow 1.3 is to be simulated on Openflow 1.0 find a nearby Openflow 1.3 switch and forward the packets for processing there.
+If Openflow 1.0 is to be simulated on Openflow 1.3 reserve 1 flow table instead of a set of flow tables.

 # Flowtable layout
 The following section describes the layout of flow rules the hypervisor.